zhangzhongnan928/The-Major/NFT Agent Economy: Production Relationship Design.md

 1. **NFT Owners**

-   - Own individual NFT Agents.
+   - Own certain rights of individual NFT Agents.
    - Can utilize their NFTs to produce value (e.g., providing services, completing tasks).
    - Benefit from both their NFT’s coin performance and ecosystem growth.